 - This device shall be installed and maintained to ensure a vertically downward orientation of the transmit antenna's main beam.
-Furthermore, the use of any mechanism that does not allow the main beam of the transmitter to be mounted vertically downward is prohibited. - Operation of the instrument with horn antennas ø 40 mm, ø 48 mm and parabolic antenna (ø 245 mm) is only permitted within closed vessels. - This device shall be installed only at fixed locations.
+Furthermore, the use of any mechanism that does not allow the main beam of the transmitter to be mounted vertically downward is prohibited. - Operation of the instrument with horn antennas ø 40 mm and ø 48 mm is only permitted within closed vessels. - Operation of the instrument with parabolic antenna (Ø 245 mm) in conjunction with the electronics with increased sensitivity (PS60HS) is only permitted within closed vessels. - This device shall be installed only at fixed locations.
 The LPR device shall not operate while being moved or while inside a moving container. - Hand-held applications are prohibited. - Marketing to residential consumers is prohibited.